Acute Glomerulonephritis Clinical Presentation

 History

 Ask the patient about the onset and duration of the illness.
 Symptom onset is usually abrupt.
-In the setting of acute postinfectious glomerulonephritis (GN), a latent period of up to 3 weeks occurs before onset of symptoms.
+In acute postinfectious glomerulonephritis, a latent period of up to 3 weeks occurs before onset of symptoms.
 However, the latent period may vary; it is typically 1-2 weeks for postpharyngitis cases and 2-4 weeks for cases of postdermal infection (ie, pyoderma).
-The onset of nephritis within 1-4 days of streptococcal infection suggests preexisting renal disease.
+The onset of nephritis within 1-4 days of streptococcal infection suggests preexisting kidney disease.

 Identify a possible etiologic agent (eg, streptococcal throat infection [pharyngitis], skin infection [pyoderma]).
-Recent fever, sore throat, joint pains, hepatitis, travel, valve replacement, and/or intravenous drug use may be causative factors.
-Rheumatic fever rarely coexists with acute PSGN.
+Recent fever, sore throat, joint pains, hepatitis, travel, heart valve replacement, and/or intravenous drug use may be causative factors.
+Rheumatic fever rarely coexists with acute poststreptococcal glomerulonephritis (PSGN).

 Assess the consequences of the disease process (eg, uremic symptoms).
-Inquire about loss of appetite, generalized itching, tiredness, listlessness, nausea, easy bruising, nosebleeds, facial swelling, leg edema, and shortness of breath.
+Inquire about the following:

-Inquire about symptoms of acute glomerulonephritis, including the following:
+Inquire about signs and symptoms of AGN, including the following:

 • Hematuria - This is a universal finding, even if it is microscopic.
 Gross hematuria is reported in 30% of pediatric patients, often manifesting as smoky-, coffee-, or cola-colored urine.